 Next day we had a late start.
 Firstly we caught up on my son’s writing and then headed to meet our friends at the beach.

 We then headed for the Taco Stop for $1-$2 Tacos – freshly made as the kids like them.
 Then for a wander around town and to the park by the local church.

-Back for some more education time for us and then we met our friends again for the kids to swim I the pool once more.
+Back for some more education time and then we met our friends again for the kids to once more swim in the pool.
 I shot across the road to see the most gorgeous sunset.
 I know the kids were happy in the pool, but I really wish we had been on the beach sitting at one of the Happy Hours and enjoying the beauty as the day ended.